molefrog/wouter/README.md

 Read more → [Customizing the location hook](#customizing-the-location-hook).

 - **`matcher: (pattern: string, path: string) => [match: boolean, params: object]`** — a custom function used for matching the current location against the user-defined patterns like `/app/users/:id`.
 Should return a match result and an hash of extracted parameters.
+It should return `[false, null]` when there is no match.

 - **`base: string`** — an optional setting that allows to specify a base path, such as `/app`.
 All application routes will be relative to that path.